 2. Potatoes and cheese are a crowd-pleaser.

 Antoni wanted an assured hit for the attendees of a faculty fundraiser.
-He did a ballot and observed out that potatoes and cheese are a famous dish.
+He did a ballot and observed that potatoes and cheese are famous.
 This is science.
 Antoni Porowski offers human beings what they want.

 3. It’s okay to take some inventive license with food.